Marcus Both

 Marcus Both (born 8 June 1979) is an Australian professional golfer.

+Professional career

-Both turned professional in 2003.
+In 2003, Both turned professional.
 He has played on the Asian Tour since then, winning three times, including the 2003 PRC Sanya Open and the 2009 Johnnie Walker Cambodian Open.

 His most recent victory however, came at the 2014 ICTSI Philippine Open with a final round 70 ensuring a two stroke win.